Advanced

 Summary

-On December 18, 2023, the U.S. Equal Employment Opportunity Commission opened an investigation into the University of Pennsylvania to determine whether the university maintained a hostile work environment for Jewish employees.
-The investigation stemmed from a charge filed by then EEOC Commissioner Andrea Lucas, who cited a reason to believe Penn engaged in a pattern of harassment based on religion, national origin, or race.
-The EEOC said identifying potential victims and witnesses was central to its inquiry.
+On December 18, 2023, the U.S. Equal Employment Opportunity Commission (EEOC) opened an investigation into the University of Pennsylvania to determine whether the university maintained a hostile work environment for Jewish employees.
+The investigation was prompted by complaints from Jewish faculty, staff, and other employees and reports of antisemitic incidents on campus, including hateful graffiti, destruction of property at Jewish student life spaces, and hostile conduct linked to protests over the war in Gaza.
+The EEOC cited a reason to believe Penn engaged in a pattern of harassment based on religion, national origin, or race.
+The investigation occurred within the context of broader federal efforts under the Trump administration to address alleged antisemitism on college campuses nationwide.
+Identifying potential victims and witnesses was central to the inquiry.

-In July 2025 the EEOC issued a subpoena seeking detailed employee records, including names, contact information, religious affiliation, membership in Jewish organizations, and records related to the Jewish Studies Program and the university’s antisemitism task force.
-The agency also requested participants in confidential listening sessions and de anonymized survey responses.
+In July 2025, the EEOC issued a subpoena seeking detailed employee records, including names, contact information, religious affiliation, membership in Jewish organizations, and records related to the Jewish Studies Program and the university’s antisemitism task force.
+It also requested participants in confidential listening sessions and de-identified survey responses.

-Penn opposed producing such lists, arguing they would compromise employee safety and privacy, could violate constitutional rights, and recalled historical harms associated with government lists of Jewish people.
-The university emphasized it had already provided nearly nine hundred pages of employee complaint materials and offered to circulate EEOC contact information to all employees to allow voluntary reporting without disclosing identities.
+Penn opposed producing the lists, citing concerns about employee safety and privacy, potential constitutional violations, and historical harms associated with government lists of Jewish people.
+The university noted it had already provided nearly nine hundred pages of employee complaint materials and offered to circulate EEOC contact information for voluntary reporting.

-In early 2026 Penn formally asked the federal judge to deny enforcement of the subpoena.
-On January 13 groups representing Jewish faculty and students filed a motion to intervene.
-On January 20 Penn filed a brief opposing enforcement, reiterating that its alternative approach, informing employees and allowing voluntary outreach to the EEOC, sufficiently addressed investigative needs while protecting rights.
-The EEOC filed a brief urging enforcement under the court’s January 27 deadline.
+On November 18, 2025, the EEOC filed a federal lawsuit to enforce the subpoena.
+In early 2026, Penn formally asked the court to deny enforcement.
+On January 13, 2026, groups representing Jewish faculty and students filed a motion to intervene, and on January 20, 2026, Penn filed a brief opposing enforcement, reiterating that informing employees and allowing voluntary outreach to the EEOC protected rights while meeting investigative needs.
+The EEOC filed a brief urging enforcement under the court’s January 27, 2026, deadline.